Alles, was Pferdebesitzer über Versicherungen wissen müssen: Ein Leitfaden für den optimalen Schutz

 4. War and terrorism: Damage caused by war, terrorism or similar events may be excluded.

-5. Pregnancy and birth: Costs related to the horse's pregnancy and birth may also be excluded.
+5. Pregnancy and birth: Costs arising in connection with the pregnancy and birth of the horse could also be excluded.

-It is important that horse owners read the insurance policy carefully and, if unclear, ask the insurance provider questions to understand which risks are excluded from coverage.
-We are happy to assist with this.
+It is important that horse owners carefully read the insurance policy and ask the insurance provider questions if anything is unclear, in order to understand which risks are excluded from coverage; we are happy to assist with this.

 Thank you very much, Mr. Wimmer !